trskop/command-wrapper/man/command-wrapper-subcommand-protocol.7.md

 `COMMAND_WRAPPER_CONFIG`

-:   Contains a file path to subcommand configuration file.
-Subcommand may
+:   Contains a Dhall expression representing subcommand configuration.
+    Variable is always defined, but it may be empty.
+If it's empty then Command Wrapper was unable to find configuration for the subcommand.
-    ignore it entirely, but if subcommand is using it then it has to correctly handle the case when the configuration file doesn't exist.
-It's up to individual subcommand to decide which of these scenarios it will use if the configuration doesn't exist:
+    Subcommand may ignore it entirely, but if subcommand is using it then it has to correctly handle the case when the configuration is not present (environment variable is empty).
+It's up to individual subcommand to decide which of these scenarios it will use if the configuration doesn't
+    exist:

     1. Use hard-coded defaults.
-Subcommand may generate the configuration file with these defaults.
-If it does so then the user must be notified by a message that it was done so.
-Such message is subject to verbosity setting (see `COMMAND_WRAPPER_VERBOSITY`), i.e. if verbosity is set to `silent` then the message is not actually printed.

     2. Fail with error message indicating that the configuration file is missing.

-    See also **CONFIGURATION FILE** section.
+    See also **CONFIGURATION** section.

 `COMMAND_WRAPPER_VERBOSITY`
 :   Contains one of: